hildebra/mg-tk/helpers/documentation/examples.md

 -from 0 -to 1
 ```

-#### 3. running MF in hybrid mode
+#### 3. running MG-TK in hybrid mode

-We opted for a bit of a complicated processing of hybrid assemblies, that in the end allows for both usage of existing paths in MF as well as supporting more complicated (assemblyGrps) sample setup.
+We opted for a bit of a complicated processing of hybrid assemblies, that in the end allows for both usage of existing paths in MG-TK as well as supporting more complicated (assemblyGrps) sample setup.
-What this means for you as the user is simply that you need to run the above MF command several times.
+What this means for you as the user is simply that you need to run the above MG-TK command several times.
 In the first iteration this will trigger the megahit illumina-assembly, in the second iteration remaining samples in assemblyGrp are mapped onto this illumina-assembly, in the third iteration the hybrid assembly with metaMDBG is started, fourth iteration will map remaining samples in assemblyGrp onto hybrid-assembly, fifth iteration will then finally starting consensus SNP calling and binning.
 Remember to wait between iterations until all current jobs have finished (though sample locks should normally prevent double submissions).

 _tldr; this mode requires several iterations to complete_